nemekath/secure-cert-tools/SECURITY_AUDIT_REPORT.md

 **APPROVED FOR PRODUCTION DEPLOYMENT**

-This implementation is ready for production use and provides enterprise-grade security for certificate generation workflows.
+This implementation is ready for production use and provides enhanced security for certificate generation workflows.

 ---